Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

 \subsubsection{Clinical Data}

-Clinical data provides information about the patient's medical history, physical examination, and laboratory results.
-Clinical data can be divided into time-series data, electronic health records (EHR), and clinician notes. \textbf{Time-series} data refers to the collection of clinical data over time, such as repeated blood tests.
-This data informs the changes in the patient's condition and monitor the disease progression~\cite{EHRimprove}. \textbf{EHR} consists of digital records of a patient's health information stored in a centralized database.
-They provide a comprehensive view of a patient's medical history, past diagnoses, treatments, and laboratory test results, which help in understanding the disease~\cite{OncoEHR}. \textbf{Clinical notes} are part of EHR and refer to the written records of a patient's medical history and examinations, as well as the observations and recommendations of the healthcare provider\cite{EHRimprove}.
+Clinical data provides information about the patient's medical history, physical examination, and laboratory results, saved in the patient's electronic health records (EHR) at the clinic.
+EHR consists of digital records of a patient's health information stored in a centralized database.
+These records provide a comprehensive view of a patient's medical history, past diagnoses, treatments, laboratory test results, and other information, which helps clinicians understand the disease \cite{OncoEHR}.
+Within EHR, time-series data may refer to the clinical data recorded over time, such as repeated blood tests, lab values, or physical attributes.
+Such data informs the changes in the patient's condition and monitors the disease progression \cite{EHRimprove}.